Nonza in Corsica is a charming village perched above a long, black beach.

 You can better appreciate the situation of the village on the promontory.
 It is impressive to see the straight cliffs under and the long black sand beach.

-More photos and explanations about the village after the practical tips to plan your visit.
+Photos and explanations about the village after the practical tips to plan your visit.

-Planning tips - Nonza Corsica
+Planning tips and Map - Nonza, Corsica

 - As you can see on the map here, Nonza is located on the West coast of Cap Corse, opposite the other famous Cap Corse village: Erbalunga